 I grew up with a talent for arguing (just ask my parents), so naturally I wanted to be a lawyer and entered college as an economics major.
 Sounds like a real interesting person to be writing picture books for kids, eh?
 Well, shortly after my ECON 401 class began, I realized that this was not the path for me and quickly found my way to the education building on campus.
-I spent the next five years earning a BA in history and a Masters degree in education and went on to become, what my students would describe, the best second grade teacher ever.
+I spent the next five years earning a BA in history and a Masters degree in education and went on to become, what my students would describe as, the best second grade teacher ever.

 Fact: Mrs. Chaffee had the best couch for independent reading and could always be bribed with chocolate for a spot.